ao/hivemind/docs/final_project_summary.md

 - Alerting system

 **Implementation Details:**
-- The `ObservabilityManager` in `src/observability.rs` provides the core implementation
+- The `ObservabilityManager` would be implemented in `internal/observability/manager.go`
 - Metrics collection and exposition
 - Distributed tracing with context propagation
 - Structured logging with correlation IDs